Rules of entry.

-Proofread: review your case for grammatical errors, spelling mistakes and incorrect mathematical calculations.
-Ask multiple colleagues/reliant editors to proofread your case before submission to avoid any mistakes.
-It may be helpful to ask someone who is not familiar with your brand/campaign to read the case to check it has a logical pattern.
+Proofread: review your case entry for grammatical errors, spelling mistakes and incorrect mathematical calculations.
+Ask multiple colleagues/reliant editors to proofread your case entry before submission to avoid any mistakes.
+It may be helpful to ask someone who is not familiar with your brand/campaign to read the case entry to confirm it has a logical thread.

 Know the rules: before registering, ensure that your campaign is eligible to enter the awards programme.

 Round 1 is considered a pre-selection of the 25 (approx.) top scoring campaigns.
-The selection committee, formed by European Association of Communications Agencies (EACA), ACT Responsible (ACT), NGO’s communication directors (NGAd) and agency representatives will favour those campaigns demonstrating strengths in the following areas:
+The selection committee, formed by ACT Responsible (ACT), NGO’s communication directors (NGAd) and agency representatives will favour the campaigns demonstrating strengths in the following areas:

 Each entry is scored on a scale of 1-10 per criterion (1 = poor, 10 = excellent).
-30 is the maximum score that can be given for each entry.
 Round 1 is handled entirely online.

 Round 2, the judging committee formed by NGOs’ communication directors, agency creatives, advertisers and chaired by an NGO President will follow the same procedure than Round 1.

-Jurors are allocated cases that do not prove a conflict of interest.
+Jurors are allocated cases that do not cause a conflict of interest.
 Before the judging begins, they are advised to inform the moderator if they are allocated a case they shouldn’t be scoring.

-The judging process does not permit jury members to discuss Round 1 entries.
 Discussion is an important component of the judging event in Round 2 but the jury votes remains anonymous and confidential.
-Jurors are asked to sign a confidentiality form before the judging begins.

 It is important to note that not all categories produce winners; even if a category has a finalist it does not mean that this campaign has won.

-Below you will find a set of questions that you should ask yourself when writing your case.
-These are there to help you understand how to formulate your answers in order for your written case to be easily readable for the judges.
+Below you will find a set of questions to ask yourself when writing your case entry.
+These are there to help you understand how to formulate your answers in order for your written case to be easily readable by the judges.

-- c) Innovation: what was clever?
+c) Innovation: what was ingenious?
 What was new?